white-label-development/DotNetCore/AspNetCoreMvc2/2-detail.md

 Bower packages are specified through the bower.json file.  the repository for Bower packages is http://bower.io/search, where you can search for packages to add to your project.

+"the Bower tool doesn’t always perform the installation of the validation packages correctly. if you find that your wwwroot/lib folder doesn’t contain the files that are required, then remove wwwroot/lib and its contents. open a new powerShell window, navigate to the project folder and run bower cache clean followed by bower install to download fresh copies of the validation packages."

 #### Static Content Delivery